 It turns out that I, a little white girl, am good at a lot of things.
 I am good at raising money, training volunteers, collecting items, coordinating programs, and telling stories.
 I am flexible, creative, and able to think on my feet.
 On paper I am, by most people’s standards, highly qualified to do international aid.
 But I shouldn’t be.

 I am not a teacher, a doctor, a carpenter, a scientist, an engineer, or any other professional that could provide concrete support and long-term solutions to communities in developing countries.
-I am a 5′ 4″ white girl who can carry bags of moderately heavy stuff, horse around with kids, attempt to teach a class, tell the story of how I found myself (with accompanying powerpoint) to a few thousand people and not much else.
+I am a 5′ 4″ white girl who can carry bags of moderately heavy stuff, joke around with kids, attempt to teach a class, tell the story of how I found myself (with accompanying powerpoint) to a few thousand people and not much else.

 Some might say that that’s enough.
-That as long as I go to X country with an open mind and a good heart I’ll leave at least one child so uplifted and emboldened by my short stay that they will, for years, think of me every morning.
+That as long as I go to ‘X’ country with an open mind and a good heart I’ll leave at least one child so uplifted and emboldened by my short stay that they will, for years, think of me every morning.

 I don’t want a little girl in Ghana, or Sri Lanka, or Indonesia to think of me when she wakes up each morning.
 I don’t want her to thank me for her education or medical care or new clothes.
 Even if I am providing the funds to get the ball rolling, I want her to think about her teacher, community leader, or mother.
 I want her to have a hero who she can relate to — who looks like her, is part of her culture, speaks her language, and who she might bump into on the way to school one morning.

 After my first trip to the Dominican Republic, I pledged to myself that we would, one day, have a camp run and executed by Dominicans.
-Now, about seven years later, the camp director, program leaders and all but a handful of counselors are Dominican.
+Now, seven years later, the camp director, programme leaders and all but a handful of counsellors are Dominican.
 Each year we bring in a few Peace Corps Volunteers and highly-skilled volunteers from the USA who add value to our program, but they are not the ones in charge.
 I think we’re finally doing aid right, and I’m not there.

 Before you sign up for a volunteer trip anywhere in the world this summer, consider whether you possess the skill set necessary for that trip to be successful.
 If yes, awesome.
 If not, it might be a good idea to reconsider your trip.
 Sadly, taking part in international aid where you aren’t particularly helpful is not benign.
 It’s detrimental.
-It slows down positive growth and perpetuates the “white savior” complex that, for hundreds of years, has haunted both the countries we are trying to ‘save’ and our (more recently) own psyches.
-Be smart about traveling and strive to be informed and culturally aware.
+It slows down positive growth and perpetuates the “white saviour” complex that, for hundreds of years, has haunted both the countries we are trying to ‘save’ and our (more recently) own psyches.
+Be smart about travelling and strive to be informed and culturally aware.
 It’s only through an understanding of the problems communities are facing, and the continued development of skills within that community, that long-term solutions will be created.